XVIIarcano/Galileo-Microscope/Instructions.md

 ### Lighting (bring your own)

-Nothing to do here, just slide it in place.
+Nothing to do here, just stack it in place.
+You will slide a cellphone here to provide the lighting, either with the torch or with a browser open on 'about:blank' to have a dimmable white background.

 ### Stage